ahmetenesdur/ai-localization-tool/README.md

 </details>

-## 🤝 Contributing
+## Contributing

-## Contributions are welcome!
+Contributions are welcome.
 Please feel free to submit a Pull Request.

 ---